-As we prepare for 2019, it is important to reflect on the past year in order to grow and progress.
+As we prepare for the next year, it is important to reflect on the past year to grow and progress.
 What’s worked well?
 What hasn’t worked so well?
-How we can we improve?
+How can we improve?

 Below are some examples of trends I expect to continue in the DFW office market next year: